bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Features Overview.md

 ![[Pasted image 20220223073230.png]]

 ## Secrets Manager
 As the name says, it is used to store and manage secrets.
 It has some inate integrations to other AWS features.
-You can configure it to have a frequency of required change.
+You can configure it to have a [schedule for automatic rotating for a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets.html).

 ![[Pasted image 20220223072550.png]]